How to Make a Delicious Mustard & Wine Wine Sauce for Seafood or Chicken

 - 3 ounces button mushrooms sliced thinly

 - 1 pinch curry powder

 - 1 tablespoon cognac optional

 - 1 teaspoon mustard powder dissolved in a little water

 - 2 tablespoons whole grain mustard

 - salt and freshly ground pepper to taste

-- Add the mushrooms and saute for a few minutes until they begin to release some of their moisture but don’t let them brown.
+- Add the mushrooms and saute for a few minutes until they release moisture, but don’t let them brown.

-- In a saucepan melt the butter, add the mushrooms and shallots and sweat for 1 min.
-Stir in the curry powder and add the cognac or Armagnac and wine.
-Bring to the boil, and reduce the liquid by one-third.
+- Stir in the curry powder and add the cognac or Armagnac and wine.
+Bring to a boil, and reduce the liquid by one-third.

-- Pour in the fish stock, simmer for 5 minutes, then add the cream and the English mustard and cook until the sauce is thick enough to coat the back of a spoon.
+- Pour in the fish stock, simmer for 5 minutes, then add the cream and the reconstituted mustard and cook until the sauce is thick enough to coat the back of a spoon.

 - The sauce is now ready to serve.